fpelaezt/devops/Docker/docker-certification/Docker Deep Dive + Study Guide.md

 - Containerizing
 - Build context is the directory containing the app
 - Dockerfile
-  - ARG: Defines Variable.
-Metadata
+  - ARG: Defines Variable
     - Can be overriden from command line using --build-arg
   - FROM: Base image.
 Layer
-  - ENV: Environmental variable.
-Metadata
+  - ENV: Environmental variable
   - LABEL: Metadata (eg. maintainer)
   - RUN: Execute commands.
 Layer
     - shell: RUN command
     - exec: RUN ["executable", "param1", "param2"]
-  - WORKDIR: Location for RUN/CMD/ENTRYPOINT/ADD/COPY commands.
-Metadata
+  - WORKDIR: Location for RUN/CMD/ENTRYPOINT/ADD/COPY commands
     - Multiple WORKDIR are relative to the previous
   - EXPOSE: Documentacion about networking ports.
-Do not expose.
-Metadata
+Do not expose
   - ADD: Add files or URL's.
 Invalidate cache.
 Layer
   - COPY*: Copy files.
 Layer
   - USER: UID/GID for RUN/CMD/ENTRYPOINT commands
   - CMD: Provide defaults.
 Easy to override.
-Only one per Dockerfile.
-Metadata
+Only one per Dockerfile
     - shell: command param1 param2
     - exec: ["executable", "param1", "param2"]*
     - Parameters to Entrypoint: ["param1", "param2"]
   - ENTRYPOINT: Set main app, run as executable.
-Difficult to override.
-Metadata
+Difficult to override
   - ONBUILD: Use a a trigger for later builds of child images
-  - HEALTCHECK: How test container.
-Metadata
+  - HEALTCHECK: How test container
+    - If used, container can become healthy | unhealthy
+    - Only one is possible
+    - Options before CMD
+      - --interval=30*
+      - --timeout=30*
+      - --start-period=0*
+      - --retries=3*
+  - STOPSIGNAL: Signal #
+  - SHELL: Set default shell
+    - ["/bin/sh", "-c"] Linux* | ["cmd", "/S", "/C"] Windows*
   - #: Use for comments
 - Required info to upload to Docker Hub
   - Registry